|Program Description and Goals||PhD in Biomedical

 BMI 7304 Advanced Research Design for Biomedical Informatics* (3 credit hours)

-Higher-level stats* Not offered at SBMI – See Advisor for concurrent enrollment options.
+Advanced Level Statistics Course* Not offered at McWilliams School of Biomedical Informatics – See Advisor for concurrent enrollment options.
+(3 credit hours)

 The PhD Program requires at a minimum 93 semester hours of study including 9 semester hours in preceptorship courses, 21 credit hours in a specific research area approved by the advisor, 3 credit hours of research seminar and 9 semester hours dedicated to the dissertation.